YogeshwarAgnihotri/YogeshwarAgnihotri/README.md

 ### Hi there 👋

 # 💫 About Me:
-Currently I am master's student at the Ruhr University Bochum.
+Currently I am master's student and employed at the Ruhr University Bochum.

-Employed at the Institut für Neuroinformatik at the Ruhr University Bochum.

 C++ development
 Data Science